Frequently Asked Questions

 To put it in perspective, you’re probably used to seeing yarn in either small round balls, or more oblong skeins.
 These smaller balls are typically 50 grams (which is about a tenth of a pound) and the skeins are usually 100 grams (a little under a quarter-pound).

 As a baseline, if you’re just shopping for yarn and don’t have a specific project in mind, but want to play around with making your own combination and trying out different colors and fibers together, 8 ounces (half a pound) will give you plenty of yarn to work with, probably with some left over.

 No, in fact most of the customers who come in to Yarnia are hand-knitters or crocheters.
 Certainly machine knitters and weavers will also feel at home among the coned yarns that line the shelves, but primarily the custom yarn winding is catered towards building a yarn that will be appropriate for hand-knitting.

-Our inventory here at the shop is constantly turning over as we run out of certain yarns and get new ones in, but these are the materials that we always have in stock for you to choose from as you dream up your own yarn creation: (a swatch sampler of all of these can be found here.)
+Our inventory here at the shop is constantly turning over as we run out of certain yarns and get new ones in, but these are the materials that we always have in stock for you to choose from as you dream up your own yarn creation: (swatches of all of these can be found at our Custom Yarn Creator.)